Hermitage of Santa María de Lara: Decline (11th c.)

-Discovery and modern history
+Modern rediscovery, restoration

-In 1921, a local parish priest was walking near Quintanilla de las Vinas when he came across the remains of Santa María de Lara, forgotten since the early Middle Ages and hidden by thick bush.
+In 1921, a local parish priest was walking near Quintanilla de las Viñas when he came across the remains of Santa María de Lara, forgotten since the early Middle Ages and hidden by thick bush.
 Don Bonifacio Zamora, the priest, strived to bring his discovery to the interest of historians and experts.
 However, until 1927, he was unsuccessful and the site was used simply as a corral for livestock.
 In 1927, the church was finally brought to the attention of experts such as Helmut Schlunk, a notable German scholar who, amongst others, visited this 'newly discovered' Visigoth church in order to research it.

 After two years of studying the site, it was granted 'National Monument' status on 25 November 1929.
 Later, during the 1930s, extensive excavations were carried out that revealed a large amount of data that shows the area was inhabited from early times.
 The research undertaken in the 1920s and 1930s has given us almost all we know about the church today.
-Many of the artefacts uncovered, such as funerary stelae, dolmens and objects from Roman villae, are now housed in the 'Museo Provincial de Burgos.'
+Many of the artefacts uncovered, such as funerary stelae, dolmens and objects from Roman villae, are now housed in the Museo Provincial de Burgos.'

-Up until the 1970s, the church could only be reached by a local road, until Jesus Vicario Moreno, who looked after Santa María de Lara and showed it to visitors until his recent death, oversaw the construction of an asphalt road leading to the church from Quintanilla de las Vinas, where he lived.
+Up until the 1970s, the church could only be reached by a local road, until Jesús Vicario Moreno, who looked after Santa María de Lara and showed it to visitors until his recent death, oversaw the construction of an asphalt road leading to the church from Quintanilla de las Viñas, where he lived.
 Tourism and visitors to the site have provided money to keep the church stable and protect it with projects such as the modern wooden roof.
 The numbers of visitors have increased significantly; in 1992, 8000 tourists were recorded to have visited the site.